Vinay-Venkatesh/devx-backstage/README.md

-# FastAPI Blueprint
+# IDP Blueprints

-A Backstage blueprint for creating FastAPI applications with Kubernetes deployment and CI/CD pipeline.
+A Backstage blueprint for creating applications with Kubernetes deployment and CI/CD pipeline.

 ## Features